 ARUP Consult

-See ARUP Consult for information on ordering recommendations, additional testing information, and test algorithms.
+Refer to ARUP Consult for information on ordering recommendations, Test Fact Sheets, and testing algorithms.

 Educational Brochures

-Education for both physicians and patients on why NIPT is important, the conditions for which NIPT screens, and important test metrics
+These brochures offer information for both clinicians and patients on why prenatal cfDNA screening is important, the conditions that are screened for, and important test metrics.

 Women’s Health: A comprehensive suite of testing for women’s health

-Spotlight Video on Testing Technology: Noninvasive Prenatal Testing (NIPT) by Shelly Bosworth, MS, LCGC
+Spotlight Video on Testing Technology: Noninvasive Prenatal Aneuploidy Screening by Cell-Free DNA by Shelly Bosworth, MS, LCGC